csoderlund/AW/README.md

-Download tar files and demo files: www.agcol.arizona.edu/software/AW
+**Download tar files and demo files:** www.agcol.arizona.edu/software/AW [from this site](https://github.com/csoderlund/AW/releases)

-Documentation: www.agcol.arizona.edu/software/AW
+**Documentation:** www.agcol.arizona.edu/software/AW

-Requirements: Perl for the pipeline.
+**Requirements:** Perl for the pipeline.
 Java and MySQL to build the database and view the results.

+**Reference:** C. Soderlund, W. Nelson, and S. Goff.
+(2014) Allele Workbench: transcriptome pipeline
+	and interactive graphics for allele specific expression.
+PLoS ONE

-The Allele Workbench (AW) is for the analysis of allele-specific expression.
+**Description:** The Allele Workbench (AW) is for the analysis of allele-specific expression.
 The pipeline has been tested on Linux, and the Java code has been tested on Linux and MacOSX.

-The package contains:
+**The package contains:**

 Pipeline specific to F1 hybrid (inbred) RNA-seq data.
 	Input: RNA-seq from one or more libraries (optional replicas),